Mr-S-Mirzoev/Cpp-Projects/leetcode/median_of_two_vectors.md

 # Problem "Median of two vectors"

+## Link to the problem

+To see the problem on leetcode website, go [here](https://leetcode.com/problems/median-of-two-sorted-arrays/)

 ## Description

     Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.